Pradhan Mantri Garib Kalyan Yojana (PMGKY): All you need to know

 - Under the PMGKY (food scheme) around 80 crore, people benefitted.
 Additionally, everyone will get 5 kg of wheat/rice for free of whatever they are already getting.
 The government will also provide 1 kg of a pulse of their choice to each household till November end.

-- Medical insurance cover of ₹50 lakh per healthcare worker.
+- Medical insurance cover ₹50 lakh per healthcare worker.

-- The government expects that wage increase through MNREGA will benefit around 13.62 crore families.
-It will an amount into an additional income of ₹2,000 per worker.
+- The government expects that a wage increase through MNREGA will benefit around 13.62 crore families.
+It will amount to an additional income of ₹2,000 per worker.